gurrgur/er-patcher/README.md

 It creates a patched  `eldenring.exe` version in a temporary subdirectory while leaving the original intact when the game is launched with Steam.
 It modifies Steam's launch command to launch the patched executable instead of `start_protected_game.exe` if the flag `--with-eac` is not set, thefore ensuring that the patched exe is never run with EAC enabled.
 The patched executable is removed after the game is closed.
 ## Credits
 - [EldenRingFpsUnlockAndMore](https://github.com/uberhalit/EldenRingFpsUnlockAndMore)
-  - frame time limit adjustment
+  - Frame time limit adjustment
-  - black bar removal
+  - Black bar removal
 - [Flawless Widescreen](https://www.flawlesswidescreen.org)
-  - vignette & ca removal
+  - Vignette & ca removal
-  - animation distance increase
+  - Animation distance increase
 - [DarkSouls3RemoveIntroScreens](https://github.com/bladecoding/DarkSouls3RemoveIntroScreens): intro logo skip
 - [EldenRingMods](https://github.com/techiew/EldenRingMods) + [EldenRingFpsUnlockAndMore](https://github.com/uberhalit/EldenRingFpsUnlockAndMore): camera fix